openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 * MUST support at least one of the following to obtain a short-lived access token.
 For example, a short lived access token could be defined as one in which the value of the `exp` claim is not longer than 60 mins after `nbf` claim.
-Please efer to Access token lifetimes in the security considerations of {{FAPI}}
+Please refer to Access token lifetimes in the security considerations of {{FAPI}}
 for additional considerations.
   * client credential grant flow {{RFC6749}} section 4.4
   * authorization code flow {{RFC6749}} section 4.1